francescoo22/masters-thesis/chapters/4-Annotation-System.typ

 #display-rules(Assign-Null, "")

 The definition of unique tells us that a reference is unique when it is `null` or is the sole accessible reference pointing to the object that is pointing.
 Given that, we can safely consider unique a path $p$ after assigning `null` to it.
 Moreover, all sup-paths of $p$ are removed from the context after the assignment.

+It is also important to note the presence of the premise "$Delta(p) = alpha beta$" ensuring that the root of the path $p$ is inside the context $Delta$.

 ```kt
 class C